sharepointoscar/presentations/talks/intro-to-jenkins-x/PITCHME.md

 ---?image=assets/img/jx-artwork/jx-xoltar.png&position=left 45%&size=40%

 @snap[east span-70]
-##  Preview Environments te da un vislumbre al futuro!
+##  Preview Environments give you a glimpse into the future!

-#### Tus colegas ven tu trabajo antes de desplegarlo.
-Tu te aseguras que el code funciona
+#### PMs and Designers preview your work.
+You make sure your code is working.

 @css[text-06 thin-text text-italic]([ Namespaced Ingress, Pod running your latest app version ] )